 Sanii glances at her, shrugs, and looks back to the storm.
 It’s not the whole story, but the sumai ey managed to create with my brother is a special, private thing.
-Forging a soulbond should’ve been impossible for anyone but one of the Miriseh according to what they taught us about magic, and it can only be performed once.
+Forging a soulbond should’ve been impossible for anyone but one of the Miriseh, according to what they taught us about magic.
+Also, this kind of bond can only be performed once.
 The second time a soul splits, it’s a deathblow.
 So the light isn’t Sanii’s whole story, but what ey’s hiding won’t hurt them.

 The ship tilts hard.
 I slap my hands on the wall over Tessen’s head to keep from crashing into him.
 Someone above us screams.
 The ship’s creaking groans are suddenly deafening.